 Welcome to the latest installment of Chord by Chord, a series designed to build your understanding of harmony and the fretboard.
-Last time, we went over the I–vi–IV–V7–I in the key of G major.
-This time, we’ll add the viidim chord after the IV for a more involved progression.
+In other lessons, we’ve worked on several major seventh chords: Cmaj7, Gmaj7, Dmaj7, and Amaj7.
+This time, we’ll go over Emaj7.

 If you’ve been following along, you known that a major seventh chord is a major triad with an added major seventh.
 An E chord is spelled E G# B, as shown in Example 1, and Emaj7 is E G# B D# (Example 2).